-Your Role as a Parent
+Your Role as the Parent

-- Make positive changes in your life to create a safe and stable home for your children. - · Attend all court hearings, mediations, and meetings. - Communicate often with your lawyer and your DCS specialist.
-Make sure you update them with any changes to your phone number, address, or email (don't expect them to search for you). - Be on time for all appointments and hearings.
-Call ahead if you'll be late or if you cannot attend. - Be honest. - Ask questions if you do not understand or if you need help. - Engage in your children's lives, attend doctor's appointments, and school meetings as approved.
+- Make positive changes in your life to create a safe and stable home for your children - Attend all court hearings, mediations, and meetings - Communicate often with your lawyer and your DCS specialist.
+Make sure you update them with any changes to your phone number, address, or email (don't expect them to search for you) - Be on time for all appointments and hearings.
+Call ahead if you'll be late or cannot attend - Be honest - Ask questions if you do not understand or if you need help - Engage in your children's lives, attend doctor's appointments, and school meetings as approved